Mastering Thyroid Health: How Levothyroxine Helps with Low Thyroid

 The goal of treatment is to resolve symptoms, normalize TSH and avoid over-treatment; excessive doses of thyroid hormone will cause hyperthyroidism.

-Synthroid is a brand name for levothyroxine sodium.
+There are also several branded options of levothyroxine including Euthyrox.
 Brand-name preparations are generally the first medications available on the market.
 After a specific amount of time, other manufacturers are allowed to make generic versions of the same drug.
 Although the active ingredient remains the same, the inactive ingredients used to increase absorption, conserve the medication, or provide color can vary.
 Generic medications may also be less expensive for you.

 How is Levothyroxine Taken?